Practice Evening Session

 Question 74 of 90

-Statements about hedge fund leverage and derivatives:
+Statements about hedge fund fees:

 Which of the statements given above are correct?